Get location updates in a power-friendly way, but less frequently than with the standard location service.

 - Core Location

-The significant-change location service offers a more power-friendly alternative for apps that need location data but do not need frequent updates or the precision of GPS.
+The significant-change location service offers a more power-friendly alternative for apps that need location data but don't need frequent updates or the precision of GPS.
 The service relies on lower-power alternatives (such as Wi-Fi and cellular information) to determine the user’s location.
 It then delivers location updates to your app only when the user’s position changes by a significant amount, such as 500 meters or more.

 To start the significant-change location service, call the